GOLD PROSPECTING

 First you need a good gold map.
 Mineral deposits have been well documented by the United States Geological Service,(USGS), in their Mineral Resource Data System (MRDS) files.
 These gold maps have the gold mines, placers, and claims plotted on USGS quad sheets with the latitude and longitude record numbers.
 The quad sheets are used in a GPS instruments to locate the gold site in the field.
 The maps will show you were the gold has been found and the GPS record number will let you find these points in the field.
 The GPS instrument inputs the USGS quad sheet, so you will find the site on your hand held GPS.

-The example shown below is for a part of the USGS quad sheet of Leadville, Colorado.
+The example shown below is for a part of the USGS quad sheet of Canyonville, Oregon detail gold map which is part of the Medford, Oregon Gold Map.
 The gold sites are shown with the record numbers listed beside them.
-Each record number represent an actual claim someone has filed that has produced gold.
+Each record number represent an actual placer deposit or mine that has produced gold.
 If a stream is at this site, there may be placer gold located here.
-Sometimes, there are several claims or mines located in the same area, these sites are shown as clusters.
-This is an area that produced a lot of gold at one time.

-From the map below, if you were to gold pan at gold sites 23, 24, or 266, in the South Platte River, adjacent to state road 9, in the vicinity of the town of Fairplay, you may find some placer gold.
+From the map below, if you were to gold pan at gold sites 845P, in the Cow Creek, adjacent to Cow Creek Road, in the vicinity of the town of Glendale, you may find some placer gold.
 According to the USGS, placer gold has been found in these claims at one time.
-However, records go back to the 1920's.
+However, records go back to the 1880's.
 The gold map also defines the characteristics of the land and topography.
-The elevation of the mountains are around 10,000 feet above sea level.
-The contours show you the elevation changes that you would encounter if you hiked to a gold site, say #332.
-You would have a climb of about 800 feet for about a 4 mile hike from the paved road. ( 1 inch = about 4 miles) The contour intervals are 200 feet.
-It is about a 10 mile hike to record number 318 at Horse Shoe Gulch.
+The elevation of the hills are around 500 meters (1500 feet) above sea level.
+The contours show you the elevation changes that you would encounter if you hiked to a gold site, say #738.
+You would have a climb of about 150 meters ( 150 feet ) for about a 2 mile hike from the paved road. ( 1 inch = about 1.6 miles) The contour intervals are 50 meters.
 Of course the gold trek may take a long time if you have to make your own trail and be careful not to get lost in the wilderness.
+There is a trail located in the vicinity of gold site 779 - hiking trail T18 by the Totten Creek.
 The GPS location instrument is ideal for this sort of thing.
 Input your starting coordinates and then the destination coordinates.
 You should be able to get pretty close to the gold site.

 The record number latitude and longitude coordinates are documented by the USGS, however, they have not been field verified.
-They rely solely on the information provided by the person, corporation or state making the gold claim.
+They rely solely on the information provided by the person, corporation or state reporting that gold has been mined from the gold site.
+In fact, according to 2014 BLM records, there are active prospectors gold club claims along Cow Creek and Dads creek, in the vicinity of gold record number 758.
+(Shown in the yellow and red clouded area.)
 Gold panning in the streams and creeks can be interesting and challenging, and if you make a gold find very exciting.